UTAKERDEV/UNI-DSRestore-RS/readme.md

+# RUN THIS AS ADMIN UNLESS IT WILL NOT WORK
 # This program is for educational purpose only
 This program was designed and created by UNDER-TAKER, he modify and recreate the necessary registry key needed by windows security to make devide guard/device security work again.